 Cozzilla opens with scenes of daily life in Tokyo.
 People walking, going about their daily lives.
 There's even some footage of people using a bridge that Godzilla will later destroy.
 And then there is footage of a nuclear detonation.
 The effect is quite shocking, especially afterwards when we are shown images of charred bodies from the nuclear attacks.
 Cozzi's film differs from the Raymond Burr version primarily in its use of stock footage.
 So there are inserts here and there, usually clustered around the action scenes.
 I believe, and it's difficult to be sure because of the quality of the reproduction, that there's at least one shot of a person being hit with a flamethrower during Godzilla's rampage in Tokyo.
 There's even a small bit taken from Godzilla Raids Again.
 The stock footage leads to the occasional absurdity, such as watching propellers rev up and then seeing jets on the attack.
 It also cuts directly across the anti-military stance of the Ishiro Honda's original film.
 When Godzilla is being killed by the Oxygen Destroyer, it surfaces.
 Then we are given stock images of battleships blasting their guns, implying that they are assisting with the death of Godzilla.

 One thing that this version of the film does make very clear is how streamlined the original Godzilla is.
 There's little fat on the film, everything is there for a purpose, and serves it well.
 It is well paced.
 Terry Morse's re-edit of the film is a bit looser, making room for another character who is there to explain what happens on the screen.
 Cozzilla lacks Moore's more deft touch, partially because of the time and money constraints.
 But the footage added to Cozzilla often feels forced.
-Dr. Serizawa's descent to confront Godzilla at the end of the film is interrupted by a shark and an octopus fighting.
+Dr. Serizawa's descent to confront Godzilla at the end of the film is interrupted by a shark and an octopus fighting, the footage coming from Beast From 20,000 Fathoms.
 Which doesn't add anything but motion.
 It's not even action.

 Cozzilla is a product of a specific time and place, and a reflection of its creator, Luigi Cozzi.
 The seventies were a time of experimentation, and even established franchises like Godzilla, underwent transformations.
 Overall, it reminds me of Godzilla vs Hedorah, as an radical departure from conventional film making.
 I find it rather busy, especially in the foley department.
 During the attacks on Godzilla especially, the sheer chaos of the added bombs, machine-gun fire, and swooping airplane noises.
 Cozzilla was popular in Italy, and was definitely influenced by the giallo school of film-making.
 It's a little too lurid for me, but I can see that I'm becoming conservative in my taste in kaiju film: gore practiced with restraint, orchestral score.